amitsaha/echorand.me/content/about.md

 I live in Sydney, Australia.

-You may be interested in learning more about [articles, books and other training material](../writings-trainings/), I have created.
-I also try and share things I learn via [presenting](../talks/) at various conferences and meetups.
+You may be interested in learning more about [articles, books and other training materials](../writings-trainings/) I have authored.
+I also share things I learn via [presenting](../talks/) at various conferences and meetup groups.
+I am not an expert on anything I write or share, so if you find a mistake/error in anything i share online, please let me know.

 You may find something useful on my [GitHub](https://github.com/amitsaha) (a software repository host) profile.